List of people executed in Louisiana (pre-1972): Electrocution

 Two executions would take place under martial authority in Louisiana during this time: Pvt.
 Walter J. Bohn, a 27-year-old white man, was hanged on August 6, 1943 at Camp Claiborne in Rapides Parish for the rape of Esther E. Ruttkay, and Pvt.
-Clarence D. Gibson, a 25-year-old black man, was shot on September 18, 1945 at Lake Charles Army Airfield in Calcasieu Parish for the murder of Pvt.
-Ralph S. Heimbach, a white military policeman.
+Clarence D. Gibson, a 25-year-old black man, was shot on September 18, 1945, at Lake Charles Army Airfield in Calcasieu Parish for the murder of Pvt.
+Ralph S. Heimbach, a 22-year-old white military police officer.